 Timber and brush

 Fire activity continues to move west on the north and east sides of Bernard Peak.
-Lolo IHC and two other crews, heavy equipment and engines are focused on limiting this spread.
-Additional control line is under construction.
-Stimson Lumber has constructed dozer line along their boundary to the west of the fire.
+Lolo IHC and two other crews, heavy equipment and engines are constructing control line to tie in with Stimson Lumber dozer line along their boundary to the west of the fire.

-The Panhandle Hotshot crew is working on the north side of W. Gold Creek drainage to keep the fire from crossing the creek.
+The Panhandle Hotshots are working in West Gold Creek drainage to keep the fire from crossing the creek.

 Hours: Mon-Sun 0900-2000